 There’s one downside here: longevity and projection isn't great.
-In our opinion, though, given how interesting the scent is, it’s still absolutely worth your time.
+Sillage is fine if you're in close-quarters at an office and can reapply, less ideal if you want to make a statement.
+Longevity is about 2-3 hours. my opinion, though, given how interesting the scent is, it’s worth a try.

 Lavender is the star of the show in Gucci Made to Measure.
-This is an oriental spicy fragrance that’s supposed to fit your skin like a tailor-made suit.
+This is an oriental spicy fragrance that fits like a tailor-made suit.

 It opens with top notes of bergamot, Tunisian orange blossom, French lavender, and aniseed.
 The heart contains nutmeg, water lily, juniper berries, plum, and cinnamon.
 The base contains labdanum, patchouli, leather, and amber.